kbobrowski/en-i13n/README.md

 navigating to the Activity which requires Exposure Notifications:
 `pipenv run python sign.py -p de.rki.coronawarnapp -a`
 - Pick one of the names in the list and assign it to the application ID of the custom app, e.g. `de.rki.coronawarnapp.dev`
 - Install custom app with any signature
+  Note: The app should include `implementation "commons-codec:commons-codec:1.13"` in `build.gradle`
 - Spawn custom app with `pipenv run python sign.py -p de.rki.coronawarnapp.dev`

 Following log indicates that everything went OK: